Aliases for TCF7 Gene

 GeneCards Summary for TCF7 Gene

-TCF7 (Transcription Factor 7 (T-Cell Specific, HMG-Box)) is a Protein Coding gene.
-Diseases associated with TCF7 include cleidocranial dysplasia and colorectal cancer.
-Among its related pathways are Endometrial cancer and Adherens junction.
+TCF7 (Transcription Factor 7) is a Protein Coding gene.
+Diseases associated with TCF7 include Cleidocranial Dysplasia and Colorectal Cancer.
+Among its related pathways are Wnt Signaling Pathways: beta-Catenin-independent Wnt/Ca2+ Signaling and Other Non-canonical Wnt Signaling Pathways and Cytoskeleton remodeling Regulation of actin cytoskeleton by Rho GTPases.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is TCF7L2.

 UniProtKB/Swiss-Prot for TCF7 Gene